 These companies, that nobody has voluntarily chosen to work with, hold an immense amount of vital data on people.
 Then when one leaks this information due to gross negligence, another responds by selling you a product to “protect your identity” that you wouldn’t need if they hadn’t leaked info in the first place.

 There’s no reason to pay for these dark scan services.
 Use the tools recommended above to take your identity protection into your own hands.
+If you’re wondering about other things you hear about the dark web, take a look at these dark web myths debunked.

 And after all this serious talk, it’s time to have some fun.
 Check out the coolest dark web websites you can visit now.